Consumer Medicine Information

-Do not take Klacid if you have severe liver problems or poor kidney function.
+Do not take Klacid if you have severe liver problems and poor kidney function.

 Do not take Klacid if you have an irregular heartbeat.

-Do not take Klacid if you have low potassium.
+Do not take Klacid if you have low potassium levels.

-Do not take Klacid if you are taking the following medicines:
+Do not take Klacid if you are taking any of the following medicines:

 Tell your doctor if you are pregnant or plan to become pregnant.
 Your doctor will discuss the risks and benefits of taking Klacid when pregnant.